Maninder416/important-notes/README.md

-# Important command which you should know in industry
+# Important Git commands which you should know in industry

+# The below commands we use when there is merge commit present in your commit history.

 **Follow these steps when merge commit issue**